 Below you will find some information about our current governors - who they are, their connection with our school and why they decided to become a governor.
 We hope you will find this helpful and will help you to know who they are.
 If you would like to find out more about supporting our school in this way please feel free to speak to any of our governors.

 My name is Julie Shelton and I have been Head Teacher at Alderman Pounder Infant and Nursery School since 2010.
 I started my teaching career in Melbourne, Derbyshire, moving to a school in Stapleford to be SENCo and later Deputy Head Teacher.
 The Head Teacher, by nature of the job, is always a member of the school’s Governing Body.
 At Alderman Pounder we are lucky to have such a range of interests and expertise amongst our governors who, as a result, are able to bring different dimensions and viewpoints to our work to help and support us in becoming the best that we can possibly be.

-I am married and have two little girls who are very close to each other in age.
+I have two little girls who are very close to each other in age.
 I can now appreciate the challenges and joys parenting brings - and the sleepless nights!
 I believe all children are entitled to an education that is challenging, memorable, exciting and fun and I am committed to achieving this for the pupils of Alderman Pounder.

 I am a co-opted member of the governing body and Deputy Head Teacher in the school.
 I attend Resources, Curriculum and Pupils, Achievement and Attainment and Full Governing Body meetings.
 I am also involved in Safeguarding and Appraisal.